 By Pete Licata.

-As part of my Espresso Grinder Series, the Anfim SPII was put through its paces, assessed on its design, functionality and performance.
+As part of my Espresso Grinder Series, the Malkonig E65s was put through its paces, assessed on its design, functionality and performance.

 It was dialled into a 20g dose and a grind which achieves an output weight of 40g in 25-27 seconds.
 Across 20 extractions, we looked at the following;

-The final notes to point out about this grinder are:
+The last few things I’d like to point out are: